WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 ![](https://williamthyer.github.io/images/bike_networks/Chicago,&#32;IL.png)

 To compare cities, it's just a matter of inputting the city name and running it through the pipeline.
-So I decided to start with the top 30 most populous cities in the U.S. Here's the top and bottom 3 cities!
-Not looking good Texas (although Austin, TX was a close 4th best city).
+So I decided to start with the top 30 most populous cities in the U.S. Using my road-to-cycleway ratio, here's the top and bottom 3 cities!
+It's not looking good for Texas (although Austin, TX was a close 4th best city).

 ![](https://williamthyer.github.io/images/bike_networks/best_worst_cities.png)

 And as a point of comparison, here's probably the most famous bike city in the world:
 ![](https://williamthyer.github.io/images/bike_networks/Amsterdam,&#32;Netherlands.png)

+## What I Learned
+This was an interesting foray into visual story-telling for me.
+Maps are really interesting because they can contain a ton of information while still being pretty simple to read.
+Every city had something interesting and I had a lot of fun trying out the analysis on my hometown and other cities.
+Unfortunately, OSM doesn't appear to have information about every city (especially those outside of the North America and Europe).

+I was thrilled that I came up with an idea that was really interesting to me, and there turned out to be a powerful, useable, and well-documented library for it!
+Python really can be wonderful in that regard.
+In the future, when I have a task or problem, one of my first steps will be to find if someone else has already solved it.

 Here's a bunch of other example maps from the top 30 most populous U.S. cities.
 And here's a [complete collection](https://github.com/WilliamThyer/bike_networks/tree/master/examples/pdf) of maps I've generated.
 ![](https://williamthyer.github.io/images/bike_networks/Austin,&#32;TX.png)